-Often, combining two treatments is most effective.
+Often, combining two treatments works best.

-Your doctor will choose your treatment based on things like your:
+The doctor will choose your treatment based on things like your:

 - Lab test results

 Many people get chemotherapy in cycles.
-If your doctor decides this is right for you, you’ll get medicine for several days in a row.
+If the doctor decides this is right for you, you’ll get medicine for several days in a row.
 Then your body will recover for weeks before you have another treatment.

 Your doctor will monitor your progress through blood tests, and he’ll adjust your medicine based on the results.